privacybydesign/pbdf-website/pages/en/irma-explanation.md

 <p align="center"><img src="../images/Transactions_all_lowres.png" alt="overzicht" style="width: 100%; height: 100%"/></p>

-It may be clear that in the non-IRMA set-up the issuer of attributes is a privacy hotspot who facilitates and sees all transactions.
+It may be clear that in the non-IRMA set-up the issuer of attributes is a *privacy hotspot* who facilitates and sees all transactions.
 Moreover, in the centralised architecture a (malicious) issuer can completely take over your identity and impersonate you.
 You have no way to stop this, or even notice it --- until possibly later when you are confronted with the consequences.
 In the decentralised IRMA set-up you have genuine control over the usage of your own
-attributes: you disclose your own attributes yourself, only after explicit consent, without (unnecessary) interference of third parties.
+attributes: you directly disclose your own attributes yourself, every time only after explicit consent, without (unnecessary) interference of third parties.
 This is similar to the way you can disclose your (physical) passport yourself, without dependence on others.

 In the IRMA system there are no such *privacy hotspots*.
 At a meta-level, IRMA does involve some level of coordination about how